 AC3D studies when and how you should condition camera signals into a video diffusion model for a better camera control and a higher video quality.

-Magic123 is a coarse-to-fine image-to-3D pipeline that produces high-quality high-resolution 3D content from a single unposed image by the guidance of both 2D and 3D priors.
+Magic123 proposes a hybrid score distillation algorightm and a coarse-to-fine image-to-3D pipeline that produces high-quality high-resolution 3D content from a single unposed image.

 Pix4Point shows that image pretraining siginificantly improves point cloud understanding.